hostkitpt/postman/README.md

 This folder contains the Hostkit API collection file for Postman.

+WARNING: Be very careful when using AI-generated or “vibe-coded” integrations.
+Hostkit is not responsible for API misuse, incorrect implementations, or unintended actions caused by third-party code.

 ## Files

 - `postman.yaml` - Postman-importable API collection for the public Hostkit API.